backdrop-contrib/preset/README.md

 configuration presets.

 A configuration preset is a collection of settings that are saved to, and read from, config.
-If your module needs a UI for adding, editing and deleting configuration presets, Preset API will do the heavy lifting for you.
+If your module needs a UI for adding, configuring and deleting configuration presets, Preset API will do the heavy lifting for you.

 As an API, this module does not do anything on its own.
 It simply provides hooks